- Checking the guy’s other hand, or maybe-

 By simply understanding won’t you are not, you are not trying to limit yourself, you are trying to be realistic and stay…on a mission.
 The “no” reasons, the “why,” for each topic listed below might take a few lines, a paragraph or perhaps in some cases a book chapter to explain, but not a whole book to explain.
 But, no such details are pontificated here for a such a short essay as this.

 - I don’t teach firearms marksmanship.
-I leave that to the many great folks that do that so well.
+I am familiar with the landscape, but I leave that to the many great folks that do that so well.
 I’d rather spend all that time in interactive, person versus person, simulated ammo training.
 I’ve never settled for 2nd or 3rd or 4th stringers instructors, nor should you.
 I can send you to experts I know, or suggest that you get the best veterans in this field you can find for bullseye shooting, if that is your goal.

 - I do not make champion boxers.
-While nothing replaces “ring time,” we must experiment with bare-knuckle-boxing methods, please note the word “champion.”
+I am familiar with the landscape, but while nothing replaces “ring time,” we must experiment with bare-knuckle-boxing methods, please note the word “champion.”
 I will never make you a champion boxer.
 I’ve never settled for 2nd or 3rd or 4th stringers instructors, nor should you.
 I can send you to experts I know, or suggest that you get the best veterans in this field of boxing you can find, if that is your goal. (as you might begin to spot themes here?
 One such theme is a dedication to the short cuts of cheating.
 Cheating the rules.)
 (By the way, how many advertised coaches actually do produce champions anyway?)

 - I do not make champion MMA fighters.
-“Ring time!”
+I am familiar with the landscape, but “Ring time!”
 And yes, while we must experiment in MMA methods, please note the word “champion.”
 I will never make you a sport, champion MMA person.
 I’ve never settled for 2nd or 3rd or 4th stringers instructors, nor should you.
 I can send you to experts I know, or suggest that you get the best veterans in the MMA field you can find, if that is your goal.
+While I look with awe at many of these fine people and atheletes, I forever look to steal only survival information.
+I find the very simple basics important.
 (By the way, how many advertised coaches actually do produce champions anyway?)

 - I don’t follow any sport rules.
 I am only guided by the “law-law,” use of force, ethics and the rules that keep you and me out of jail.
 “Using only that force necessary”…heard that before?
 Which is the very name and filter of my courses.